 |– Evaluation and Performance Measurement (CCR = 6)||-6|

 |– Information and Technology Management (CCR = 3)||-3|

 |Subject-Matter Shortfall for Typical Student (Sum of Shortfalls)||-59|

 |Archetypal Public Affairs Subjects (P&MA, EA, QM, DI&PP)||30.4%|

 Source: At http://www.concordia.ca/artsci/polisci/programs/mpppa-public-policy-administration.html and http://www.concordia.ca/artsci/polisci/programs/mpppa-public-policy-administration/options.html#a and related sites (accessed 30 March 2015).

-Page created by: Kyle Richardson on 30 December 2013 and updated by Ian Clark on 10 May 2015, last modified by Ian Clark on 14 December 2015.
+Page created by: Kyle Richardson on 30 December 2013 and updated by Ian Clark on 10 May 2015, last modified by Ian Clark on 14 December 2015, except for main website on 5 July 2019.
 Updating and editing may consist of substantive and/or formatting changes.
 Unless otherwise noted, however, information regarding a program’s structure, curricular offerings and PEACO score is based on the program as it was on the date of page creation.

 Image: Screenshot of school website on 14 December 2015.